timothyclemans/djangocg/README.rst

+DjangoCG is a fork of Django aiming to completely automate web development by generating all the Django/Python code for you.

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.